 The Future of Electric Vehicles

 Electric and hybrid cars are taking off globally as a more sustainable alternative to gasoline-powered cars.
-Researchers predict that 90% of all passenger vehicles in the U.S., Canada, and Europe will be electric.
+Researchers predict that 90% of all passenger vehicles in the U.S., Canada, and Europe will be electric by 2040.
 The increased demand for electric vehicles also means increased demand for batteries to power these cars.
 But what happens once electric vehicles and their batteries reach the end of their lifespan?
 That’s where electric vehicle battery recycling comes into play.

 Most electric car batteries last around 10-15 years or 150-200k miles on average.
-Once they hit those ranges, the battery life is typically at about 70% capacity and no longer energy efficient enough to use.
+Once they hit those ranges, the battery life is typically at about 70% capacity and no longer energy-efficient enough to use.
 Because electric vehicles started to become popular and mass-produced a bit over a decade ago, we’re beginning to see the beginning of EV batteries coming in for recycling.

 What Are EV Batteries Made of?